newamericafoundation/newamericafoundation.github.io/mapping/scripts/README.md

+## mapGraphInit.js is a function to load a wax map with flot interaction.
+## mapInit.js is a function to load a wax map

 This contains the basic functions for initializing a Wax map and a flot graph that is tied to the map tooltips.
 Data sources are mapbox hosting urls.